cosmos/sdk-tutorials/academy/1-what-is-cosmos/cosmos-ecosystem.md

 </HighlightBox>

-## The Cosmos SDK: Modular and Customizable
+## The Cosmos SDK - modular and customizable

 The Cosmos network focuses on an ecosystem for easy blockchain development that provides customizability and interoperability.
 It establishes a stable universe determined by rules that apply to the whole ecosystem equally. _Click on the hotspots in the image to learn more about the main goals of the Cosmos network._